MuntashirAkon/AppManager/docs/guide/app-details-page.md

 Activities which are _exportable_ can usually be opened by any third-party apps (some activities require permissions, if that is the case, only an app having those permissions can open them).
 In the _Activities_ tab, the name of the activity (on top of each list item) is actually a button.
 It is enabled for the _exportable_ activities and disabled for others.
 You can use this to open the activity directly using App Manager.

 ::: warning Notice
-If you are not able to open any acitivity, chances are it has certain dependencies which are not met, e.g., you cannot open  _App Details Activity_ because it requires that you at least supply a package name.
+If you are not able to open any activity, chances are it has certain dependencies which are not met, e.g., you cannot open  _App Details Activity_ because it requires that you at least supply a package name.
 These dependencies cannot always be inferred programmatically.
 Therefore, you cannot open them using App Manager.
 :::

 You can also create shortcut for these _exportable_ activites (using the dedicated button), and if you want, you can edit the shortcut as well using the _Edit Shortcut_ button.